Zoho Survey Unveils Holiday Trends for Small Businesses: What’s Brewing in Your Holiday Coffee?

 7. What Do Millennials Want for Christmas?
 Experiences, Not Just Things

 Move over physical gifts; experiences are the new hot ticket item.
 The survey indicates a growing trend among younger consumers who prefer memorable experiences over real products.
-Businesses are catching on, offering workshops, video classes, and exclusive events.
+Businesses are catching on, offering workshops, virtual classes, and exclusive events.
 It’s the age of ‘clicks and mortar’, combining online shopping with experiential offerings.

 Can Sustainability Be Gift Wrapped?

-Finally, the survey notes a rising interest in enduring practices.
+Finally, the survey notes a rising interest in sustainable practices.
 From eco-friendly packaging to ethical sourcing, consumers are increasingly conscientious about their holiday footprint.
 It’s a small step for businesses but a giant leap for Mother Earth.
 And who wouldn’t want to be on Mother Nature’s nice list?

-8. Are Holiday Greetings Going Video?
+8. Are Holiday Greetings Going Tech?

 9. Are Small Businesses Ready for 2023’s Sleigh Ride?